-Section 1.
+Section 22.1.
 Order of Layoff.
 Employees laid off as a result of a reduction-in-force shall be laid off according to seniority within the classification, with the employee with the least time being the first to be laid off.
 Employees not scheduled to be laid off may request to be laid off out of seniority order and replace the most senior employee scheduled to be laid off.
-Ties in classification seniority shall be broken in accordance with the tiebreaker provisions outlined in Article 4, Section 4.
+Ties in classification seniority shall be broken in accordance with the tiebreaker provisions outlined in Article 4, Section 4.6.

-Section 2.
+Section 22.2.
 Demotion in Lieu of Layoff.
-In lieu of layoff, a regular or probationary employee within the bargaining unit may request, and shall be granted, demotion to a position in a lower classification formerly held by that employee within the bargaining unit, thereby filling the position (i.e., bumping) held by the employee with the least seniority in the lower classification; provided that the employee requesting demotion (i.e., exercising his/her right to bump) has more seniority in the bargaining unit than the employee who is being bumped (including tiebreakers as outlined in

-Article 4, Section 4).
+In lieu of layoff, a regular or probationary employee within the bargaining unit may request, and shall be granted, demotion to a position in a lower classification formerly held by that employee within the bargaining unit, thereby filling the position (i.e., bumping) held by the employee with the least seniority in the lower classification; provided that the employee requesting demotion (i.e., exercising their right to bump) has more seniority in the bargaining unit than the employee who is being bumped (including tiebreakers as outlined in Article 4, Section 4.6).

-Section 3.
+Section 22.3.
 Recall.
 The names of laid off employees will be placed in inverse order of layoff on a Re-employment List for the classification previously occupied.
 The Re-employment List will remain in effect for a maximum of two years or until all laid off employees are rehired, whichever occurs first.
 As positions become available, employees on the Re-employment List will be given first opportunity to return to work.
-Those on the Re-employment List shall be responsible for providing current address and phone numbers to the Employer.
+Those on the Re-employment List shall be responsible for providing current address and phone numbers to the County.
 After notice of recall, an employee will have two (2) weeks to respond to the notice of recall.
 An employee refusing a recall opportunity or failing to respond within two weeks shall be removed from the Re-employment List, unless affirmatively requesting to stay on the list.
 Employees who are recalled shall return to the same wage step and accrual levels they were at when they were laid off.

-Section 4.
+Section 22.4.
 Layoff Notification.
 The County will notify the affected employees at least thirty (30) calendar days in advance of the effective date of any layoff.
 When providing layoff notification to affected employees, the Department shall provide and make available to the employee information about the County's Layoff and Recall program.
+King County Corrections Guild - Department of Adult and Juvenile Detention [295/Q2] January 1, 2020 to December 31, 2021 295C0220